Tickets are available for purchase at Visitor Services located in the Grand Lobby.

 - There is no food, drink, chewing gum, or tobacco products allowed in the galleries.

 - No large bags, umbrellas or back packs of any type or size.
-All can be checked in our secure coat check area.
+All can be checked in our staffed coat check area.

 - Do not carry children on shoulders.